Skip to main content

 }

-You will still be making reference back to the serviceaccount token, CA cert and eks cluster endpoint you just stored in the Parameter Store.
+You will still be referring back to the service account token, CA cert and EKS cluster endpoint you just stored in the Parameter Store.

 note